 Chocolate is definitely not a dog-safe treat.
 Get the details about chocolate poisoning in dogs and what to do if your dog eats some.

 Chocolate, a much-desired human treat is found in abundance in homes, especially around Valentine’s Day, Halloween, and many holidays.
 But dogs and chocolate are a bad combination.
-This treat is NOT for dogs.
 Can your dog eat chocolate?
-Not without ill effects.
-Chocolate poisoning in dogs has real dangers.
+The answer is no—this treat is NOT for dogs and can actually poison them.
 Here’s what happens if your dog eats chocolate and what you should do if—oops!—your dog got into that bit of chocolate you left out.

 Why Chocolate Is Bad for Dogs

 Ahna Brutlag, DVM, MS, DABT, DABVT, and director of veterinary services at Pet Poison Helpline, explains why chocolate is bad for dogs—and a connection to coffee.
 “Chocolate contains chemicals called methylxanthines, specifically theobromine and caffeine,” Brutlag says.
 “These chemicals are stimulants that can lead to cardiovascular and neurological stimulation in dogs.
 It’s very similar to a person taking too much caffeine.”